jeffh/Hydrant/README.md

 Installation
 ============

-Due the instability for the library right now, you'll have to pod this git repository:
+Due the instability of the library right now, you'll have to pod this git repository:

     pod "Hydrant", :git => "https://github.com/jeffh/Hydrant.git"